Murali9866/powerbi-sales-dashboard/README powerbi.md

 Formula to create norm_amount column
 = Table.AddColumn(#"Filtered Rows", "norm_amount", each if [currency] = "USD" or [currency] ="USD#(cr)" then [sales_amount]*75 else [sales_amount], type any)
-## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform

-## Feedback

-If you have any feedback, please reach out to us at fake@fake.com

-## 🚀 About Me
-I'm a full stack developer...

-# Hi, I'm Katherine! 👋